-Looking a little more in-depth into how clay is formed and UCL state that ‘ clay is the common name for a number of fine-grained earthy materials that become plastic when wet’.
+Looking a little more in-depth into how clay is formed, UCL states that "clay is the common name for a number of fine-grained earthy materials that become plastic when wet."
 Clay is a completely naturally occurring mineral and is created through very long periods of the constant weathering and eroding of natural rocks.

-Clay is made from feldspar, which is defined as ‘any group of rock-forming minerals that make up a large proportion of the earth’s crust.
+Clay is made from feldspar, which is defined as "any group of rock-forming minerals that make up a large proportion of the earth’s crust."
+Also, a variety of feldspar is moonstone, which is a stunning stone.
 It’s no wonder clay is one of the earliest known building materials on earth.
-Clay rocks can contain up to 40% of water within them.
+Clay rocks can contain up to 40 percent of water within them.

 Individual clay particles are absolutely tiny and measure in at smaller than 0.004 μm.
 Flocculation happens when the particles clump together, and deflocculants (usually an alkaline material) are commonly used by potters to disperse these tiny particles repelling them against each other.

 It is easy to find out how plastic a clay is.
-Make a coil of the clay and then wrapped it around your finger.
+Make a coil of the clay and then wrap it around your finger.
 A plastic clay will not crack or break.
 Non-plastic clays will.
-The firing process for your clay is extremely important as all clay bodies ‘mature’ at different temperatures.
-Essentially ‘mature means fired to the point for which they were formulated’.
-As ‘when a clay body is vitreous, it means that water cannot be absorbed into the clay when it is fired to maturity’.
+The firing process for your clay is extremely important as all clay bodies "mature" at different temperatures.
+Essentially "mature means fired to the point for which they were formulated."
+As "when a clay body is vitreous, it means that water cannot be absorbed into the clay when it is fired to maturity."

 Ball clays are very plastic as they’re made up of very fine particles, which makes them very sticky.
 Ball clay is great to shape and very strong, but beware they do shrink a great deal during the firing process.